Ubitus and Google Cloud Announce Strategic Partnership to Power Cloud-Based Game Streaming

 - Ubitus' GameCloud solution to be available on Google Cloud Marketplace

-TOKYO, March 20, 2023 /PRNewswire/ -- Ubitus K.K., a leading cloud streaming technology provider, and Google Cloud today announced a new partnership to advance the development of cloud streaming in the games industry.
-Under the collaboration, Ubitus has chosen Google Cloud as its primary cloud provider and will run the majority of its workloads onto Google Cloud.
+TOKYO and SUNNYVALE, Calif., March 20, 2023 /PRNewswire/ -- Ubitus K.K., a leading cloud streaming technology provider, and Google Cloud today announced a new partnership to advance the development of cloud streaming in the games industry.
+Under the collaboration, Ubitus has chosen Google Cloud as its primary cloud provider and will run the majority of its workloads on Google Cloud.
 Additionally, Ubitus' GameCloud solution will be available on Google Cloud Marketplace, providing developers even more access to its cloud gaming technologies.
 Ubitus works with major game consoles and publishers to help game developers deliver content to players worldwide.

 Game companies need streaming technology providers that can help them significantly improve their cost-performance ratio.
 By moving hardware demands to the cloud, game companies can enable players to play their favorite games on any device (TVs or mobile phones), at any setting, streaming images in full 4K resolution.
 This helps gaming companies reach new audiences, open up new business opportunities, and improve customer experiences.